- Director, Special Projects

 - Global Programs

-Before joining MIT, Deepti gained extensive experience as an urban planner at the Boston Redevelopment Authority and the Cambridge Housing Authority.
-Deepti graduated from the University of Pennsylvania with two Master’s degrees in City Planning and Architecture, and earned a Bachelor of Architecture degree at the Delhi University School of Planning and Architecture.
+Previously, Deepti was an urban planner, first at the Boston Redevelopment Authority where she worked on waterfront projects and received an Outstanding Service Award, and then at the Cambridge Housing Authority where she managed several state and federally funded projects.
+She holds two Master’s degrees in City Planning and Architecture from the University of Pennsylvania, and a Bachelor of Architecture degree from the Delhi University School of Planning and Architecture.

 Deepti is deeply committed to Arts education and currently serves as a visiting committee member of the Boston MFA’s Art of Asia, Oceania and Africa.